• Skip to primary navigation

 How to shred chicken breasts

 The easiest way to shred boiled chicken breast is using two forks.
 Let the chicken breast fillets cool slightly, and remove the skin if there is any.
-Use one fork to hold the chicken in place and on the other hand use the second fork to pull the chicken apart to shred.
+Use one fork to hold the chicken in place, and use the second fork to pull the chicken apart to shred.

 Another method is to use a food processor or stand mixer fitted with the paddle attachment.
 This method is fast and easy!
 Add the cooked chicken to the bowl of the mixer, turn the mixer on low speed and let it do its thing for about 15 seconds or until the desired texture is achieved.